AntoineRichard/OmniLRS/README.md

  - IsaacSim-2022.2.1

 Harware:
- - An Nvidia GPU with more that 8Gb of VRAM.
+ - An Nvidia GPU with more than 8Gb of VRAM.
  - An Nvidia GPU from the 2000 series (Turing) and up.

 Assets: